rbbrdckybk/civitai-companion/README.md

 # Usage

-You can verify that everything works properly by running (or, you can simply type **go** if you're running Windows):
+You can verify that everything works properly by running (or, you can simply type **start** if you're running Windows):
 ```
 python civitai_reader.py --config_file config-example.txt
 ```